lokisapocalypse/imdb/README.md

 ### oneOfTitle ###

 This will return exactly one movie.
 In the event that more than one movie shares a title (Romeo and Juliet) for example, this will still only return one title.
+There is an optional year parameter that will allow you to be more specific about which movie you are looking for.